KayChadow/Notes/web/authentication.md

     - Find valid usernames through diffence in response
 - Credential stuffing
     - Try a bunch compromised username:password pairs (from data breaches)
+- Also try to brute force password reset pages
+    - These also form an attack surface.
+Try all kinds of password related pages
+- Brute force login cookie
+    - Sometimes the cookie is kinda predictable

 ### Defense
 - IP blocking